 Walker is a Democrat.
 She is running unopposed.

 There will be six proposed amendments to the North Carolina Constitution on the ballot in November.
 All six were created by the Republican legislature to either to strip power from the governor or to serve as dog-whistles to the Republican base.
 PA PAC endorses a strong “NO” vote for all six referenda questions on the ballot.

-This quaint sounding amendment is really an assault on the state’s ability to regulate the environment.
-The dangerous language is reposed in the clause which would make hunting and fishing the “preferred means of managing and controlling wildlife.”
-The measure is a dog- whistle to the gun lobby and the NRA base of the Republican Party.
+This amendment is really an assault on the state’s ability to regulate the environment.
+The dangerous language is the clause which would make hunting and fishing the “preferred means of managing and controlling wildlife.”
+The measure is a dog- whistle to the gun lobby.

-6) This “Marsy’s Law” amendment would make certain rights of victims of crime constitutional.
+2) This unnecessary “Marsy’s Law” amendment would make certain rights of victims of crime constitutional.

 Durham County Soil and Water Conservation District Board of Supervisors

 Soil and Water Conservation Districts were created across the country in the 1930s as a part of federal legislation to reform land management practices.
 The district uses state and federal financial and information resources to encourage voluntary conservation practices to protect soil and water.
 The board receives money from the county and from state and federal grants.
 Durham County’s district is governed by a board of five supervisors.
 Two are appointed at the state level and three are elected locally.
 There are also associate supervisors appointed by the board.
 An associate supervisor is a volunteer, non-voting advisor to the board.
 This year, two elected seats on the official board are up.
 There are four candidates.
 PA PAC endorses David Harris and Natalie Murdock in their bids for the two available seats.